SoftwareTestingFast/Assignment-2/README.md

 Meeting 2: ( 31st October 2022 )
 1) We had a meeting with our Instructor regarding the issues related to NightWatch
-2) We finanlized to work with Cucumber + Selenium
+2) We finanlized to work with Cucumber and Selenium
 3) Discussed our UI Test Cases with each other and with Instructor

 Meeting 3: ( 4th November 2022 )